We decided to leave AWS

 AWS Elastic IP addresses have a bad reputation.
 We tried to whitelist these IPs but some RBL (Realtime Blacklist) just take forever.
 And their UX/UI is terrible.
 We needed to move fast and I feel this mundane task is slowing us down.
 After attempts to whitelist some IPs, we tested other, newer AWS data centers hoping for better results.
 Unfortunately, all Elastic IPs we tried were blacklisted by several RBL.

 AWS warned us of “taking appropriate actions” to our outgoing emails, believing our email server had become an open relay.
 We sent back an explanation of our business model that seemed to be ignored.
-Fortunately that was before the beta so only we might be affected.
+Fortunately that was before the beta so only we were affected.
 It would be a catastrophe if this happened to our users.
-We understand that this was an automatic message and actually a good measure to protect against spams sending from EC2, however we do have appropriate ways to handle this case.
+We understand that this was an automatic message and a good measure to protect against spams sending from EC2, however we do have appropriate ways to handle this case.
 And we want to avoid our outgoing emails being read by a cloud provider.
 We speculate that AWS wants to push for using their SES (Simple Email Service).
 SES is a nice service but as explained earlier, it is not compatible with our goals.
 SES is used by some of our self-hosting users though.
 There’s a section in our self-hosting doc that shows how to plug SES into SimpleLogin.

 By our experience, AWS doesn’t have in place a good enough mechanism to stop spammers from using their Elastic IPs, leading to their bad network reputation.

 It’s time to move